-He explained that the school did not have much time to prepare for the requirement to provide milk for all pupils, which came into force on 1 January 2015.
-As a result, it did not have adequate time to source the milk at the lowest possible price.
+He explained that initially the school did not have much time to prepare for the requirement to provide milk for all pupils.
+As a result, it did not have enough time to source the milk at the lowest possible price.

-The contract the school entered involved purchasing enough cartons of milk for each pupil, with many of these going to waste.
+The contract the school entered into involved buying enough cartons of milk for each pupil, with many of these going to waste.